 The crossover between personal and professional struck a perfect balance, and now back in the UK, and with more than 12 years of experience working from a home studio, Lisa continues to teach yoga, movement and meditation in between creative projects, and has found a way to combine all of her passions together to make a career that fits in with family life.

-Lisa is currently working on new commissions and collaborations, further personal training and yoga qualifications, launching her own online print shop and digitally printed silk scarf collection, while teaching her daughter to paint, draw and create in between.
+Lisa is currently working on new commissions and collaborations, further coaching and well-being events, launching her own online print shop and digitally printed silk scarf collection, while teaching her daughter to paint, draw and create in between.